charlielobster/CUDA_NekRS/README.md

 ### UPDATE 9/18

 I'm definitely not configuring openmpi correctly and Ubuntu also came with an earlier version of mpirun (v4) that is conflicting during my build.
-I need to use
+I need to remove the old version and use

     ./configure --with-cuda=/usr/local/cuda \
         --enable-mca-dso=btl-smcuda,rcache-rgpusm,rcache-gpusm,accelerator-cuda <other configure params>